eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

 .. class:: drivers.EepromI2C(i2c, address, size)

-   Create a I2C EEPROM object.
+   Create a I2C EEPROM object. `address` is the EEPROM I2C address, and `size` is the EEPROM size in bytes.

    Here is an example of how to create an I2C EEPROM obeject and transfer data to and from the EEPROM using it.